 Audience and Prerequisites

 The session is an intensive experience where you learn the field techniques and applications of resource survey, silviculture and timber harvesting and road planning.
 Extensive time is spent examining and applying advanced concepts in the field.
 While each course includes unique meeting dates, there are times when content is integrated across the three courses through joint instruction and assignments.
 One way in which that integration occurs is through a final project in each course where you will meet with a private landowner, determine their ownership objectives, conduct a resource survey of their parcel to provide input for writing a “stewardship plan” and design a harvest and road access plan.
 The three courses included in the session are described below.
-For additional information on the courses and faculty, see www.forestry.umn.edu.
+For additional information on the courses and faculty, visit www.forestry.umn.edu.

 FNRM 4511 – Field Silviculture (2 credits), Dr. Marcella Campione-Windmuller, Instructor

 Students learn how to collect field data which will be used to prepare/write silvicultural prescriptions for achieving management objectives within the context of stand, landscape, watershed and wildlife habitat/biodiversity issues.
 Students conduct field exercises that consider forest entomology, pathology, tree improvement, forest soils and nontimber forest products.
 As a major part of the course, students will work in groups to develop a “stewardship plan” for a Cloquet-area landowner’s property.
 This involves identifying landowner goals and objectives, inventorying and evaluating the land and developing short- and long-term management prescriptions.
 Prerequisites for undergraduate students: FNRM 3104, 3411, or instructor consent.